antjes88/bce-api-caller/README.md

 ### Local Execution

 Local execution is enhanced by the use of the Python library `Click`, which allows the creation of Command Line Interfaces.
-To execute the solution locally, run the command `bce-api-caller` in a Bash terminal inside the devcontainer.
+To execute the solution locally, run the command `exchange-rates-ingestion` in a Bash terminal inside the devcontainer.
 This command will display a message listing the available arguments for performing different actions.
 You can explore additional details and options by using the `--help` flag.

 you need to provide a `.env` file at project root location with the following data: